San Giovanni a Porta Latina: History

 According to Tertullian, as quoted by Saint Jerome, in the year 92, St John the Evangelist survived martyrdom at Rome under the Emperor Domitian by being immersed in a vat of boiling oil, from which he emerged unharmed.
 He was later exiled to the island of Patmos.
 This event was traditionally said to have occurred at the Latin Gate (located on the southern portion of the Roman wall).
 The nearby chapel of San Giovanni in Oleo is said to be on the very spot.
 The event was referred to in the Roman Martyrology, which was begun in the seventh century, though the event was celebrated before then.
 A feast in the Roman calendar also celebrated the event until 1960, when Pope John XXIII removed most of the secondary feasts for a saint.
-The black-letter day of S. John Evang. ante portam Latinam is still marked in the Anglican Book of Common Prayer on May 6th.
+The black-letter day of S. John Evang. ante portam Latinam is still marked in the Anglican Book of Common Prayer on May 6.
+The feast is likewise celebrated by the Personal Ordinariate of Our Lady of Walsingham.

 The tradition for the building of the Basilica of St. John at the Latin Gate places its construction during the pontificate of Pope Gelasius I (492–496).
 This is consistent with the oldest of the roof tiles, which have the imprint of a taxation stamp for the Ostrogoth King and ruler of Italy Theodoric the Great (reigned 493–526).
 One of these ancient roof tiles is now used in the Basilica as a lectern.

 In the 8th century, the Basilica was restored by Pope Adrian I, and later the bell-tower and portico were added, and at the end of the 12th century the Basilica was reconsecrated by Pope Celestine III.
 In the 16th and 17th centuries, a Baroque ceiling and other Baroque features were added to the interior.
 In the years 1940–1941, the Baroque features were removed and the Basilica was returned to a more primitive simplicity.
 This last renovation was carried out by the Rosminian Fathers, who, in 1938, were given care of the Basilica and the nearby building, where they opened the Collegio Missionario Antonio Rosmini which houses their International House of Studies.